 Of course, Dr. Sarno himself is not free, but there is almost never a need to be treated by an actual TMS doctor in order to recover.
 You can do the work on your own and find successful resolution to the most stubborn and chronic conditions in a short time frame.

-I must point out that Dr. Sarno’s teachings on tension myoneural syndrome cured me of truly debilitating pain.
+I must point out that Dr. Sarno’s teachings on tension myoneural syndrome originally cured me of truly debilitating pain.
 I loved the years I enjoyed without the ravages of daily suffering and will always thank him for his contribution to this small piece of heaven.
+The pain did return, but I was able to conquer it once and for all using the same practices that eventually became the structure of our proprietary pain relief program.